vexance/ShellScripts/readme.md

 * `o365authcheck.sh` Checks the authentication method in use for a domain's Office 365 tenant.
 Managed authentication can be leveraged to enumerate usernames.
 * `portsort.sh` Sorts masscan / nmap output into various IP lists based of port number / protocol name
 * `check-dnssec.sh` Checks a domain's DNS records for DS, DNSKEY, and RRSIG records to see if DNSSEC is configured
+* `check-emailsec.sh` Checks a domain's DNS records for TXT entries indicating SPF and DMARC policies
 ---

 #### Examples